Marvin Humes: Radio

 In March 2013, Humes began hosting his own radio show, #FridayNightCapital on the Capital network on Friday evenings between 7pm and 10pm as the official start of "The Weekend Lives on Capital".

 On 5 January 2014, Humes replaced Rich Clarke on The Vodafone Big Top 40 with Kat Shoob, which airs on Sundays from 4pm to 7pm on Capital, Heart, and over 100 commercial music radio stations.
 He left the show in 2018.

 On 11 March 2016, Global announced that Humes would take control of the Capital Late Show, which runs Monday-Thursday 10pm-1am, to replace Will Cozens.

 It was announced that Humes would co-present One Love Manchester on Global Radio stations on 4 June 2017.

-Humes presented his final Capital Late Show on December 15, 2022 on Capital (radio network) and left the network after 10 years, former Capital Breakfast presenter Sonny Jay began hosting the show on January 3, 2023.
+Humes presented his final Capital Late Show on 15 December 2022, on Capital (radio network) and left the network after 10 years, former Capital Breakfast presenter Sonny Jay began hosting the show on 3 January 2023.

+In April 2024, Humes joined Bauer stations Kiss and Kisstory to present a new weekday mid morning show.